Chaoses-Ib/.NET/CLI/Application Domains.md

 An **application domain** is a logical container for a set of assemblies.
 Application domains allow third-party untrusted code to run in an existing process, and the CLR guarantees that the data structures, code, and security context will not be exploited or compromised.

+The CLR doesn’t support the ability to unload a single assembly from an AppDomain.
+However, you can tell the CLR to unload an AppDomain, which will cause all of the assemblies currently contained in it to be unloaded as well.

 ```csharp
 // Get a reference to the AppDomain that the calling thread is executing in
 // Or System.AppDomain.CurrentDomain